ICF x Liverpool Biennial 2018 Curatorial Residency

-Curator Huma Kabakci was selected as a result of a nation-wide open call to undertake a curatorial placement working with the Liverpool Biennial team supported by ICF in lead up to the opening of the city’s 10th Biennial, entitled Beautiful world, where are you?
+Curator Huma Kabakci was selected as a result of a nation-wide open call to undertake a curatorial placement working with the Liverpool Biennial team supported by ICF from May to September 2018 in lead up to the opening of the city’s 10th Biennial, entitled Beautiful world, where are you?

 Huma Kabakcı (b. in 1990, London, UK) graduated from BA Advertising & Marketing at London College of Communication in 2011, and later on graduated from her MA in Curating Contemporary Art at Royal College of Art, London.
 She worked and interned in various galleries, museums and auction houses, both in the UK and Turkey, including Sotheby’s New Bond Street (Contemporary Art Sales department), The Albion Gallery (London), Pera Museum (Turkey), as well as three major collection exhibitions she worked on in museums during the 2010 Ruhr & Pecs Capital of Culture project.